ankaAR/bestiario5e/_creatures/tlincalli.md

 ***Multiataque.*** The tlincalli makes two attacks: one with its longsword or spiked chain, and one with its sting.

-***Longsword.*** Melee Weapon Attack: +6 al ataque, alcance 5 pies, un objetivo.
+***Longsword.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
 Impacto: 7 (1d8+3) slashing damage, or 8 (1d10+3) slashing damage if used with two hands.

-***Spiked Chain.*** Melee Weapon Attack: +6 al ataque, alcance 10 pies, un objetivo.
+***Spiked Chain.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 10 pies, un objetivo.
 Impacto: 6 (1d6+3) piercing damage, and the target is grappled (escape DC 11) if it is a Large or smaller creature.
 Until this grapple ends, the target is restrained, and the tlincalli can't use the spiked chain against another target.

-***Sting.*** Melee Weapon Attack: +6 al ataque, alcance 5 ft., one creature.
+***Sting.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 ft., one creature.
 Hit: 6 (1d6+3) piercing damage plus 14 (4d6) poison damage, and the target must succeed on a DC 14 Constitution saving throw or be poisoned for 1 minute.
 If it fails the saving throw by 5 or more, the target is also paralyzed while poisoned.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.